 Now, let’s dive right in!

-1. User Generated Photos are 5x More Likely to Convert Customers vs. Non-UGC
+UGC Stats #1: User Generated Photos are 5x More Likely to Convert Customers vs. Non-UGC

 We’ve done quite a bit of homework ourselves on just how remarkable visual commerce and UGC is for our own clients.

-According to client data, user generated images are more likely to convert customers when paired against “professional” or non-UGC images.
+According to client data, User Generated images are more likely to convert customers when paired against “professional” or non-UGC images.

-In fact, we learned that social users are five times more likely to make a purchase after clicking on a user generated photo.
+In fact, we learned that social users are five times more likely to make a purchase after clicking on a User Generated photo.

 Why does UGC perform so well, though?

-Well, consider first that user generated photos allow brands to show off their products in a real-world setting.
+Well, consider first that User Generated photos allow brands to show off their products in a real-world setting.
 As noted by our data, customers would much rather see products “in the wild” versus slapped on a dull white background.
 As the old saying goes, “it’s all in the presentation.”

 With UGC, it’s also possible to promote products without coming off as aggressive or salesy.
 The following post from Au Revoir Cinderella is a shining example of how to turn UGC into sales.

-Boasting thousands of “likes” while featuring a product code and link back to their store, it’s certainly possible to find a balance between promotion and providing followers with content they love.
+With customer content, it’s certainly possible to find a balance between promotion and providing followers with content they love.

 The beauty of UGC is that it can be used beyond the confines of a social feed, too.
 For example, check out how Brownie implements a lookbook of UGC on-site to show off their products and satisfied customers:

 It’s crystal clear that consumers today crave a visual component to their shopping experiences.
 That said, seeing products in real-world settings helps seal the deal with today’s buyers.
-User generated content provides a follower-friendly avenue to make purchases.
+User Generated Content provides a follower-friendly avenue to make purchases.

-2. 69% of Adults Claim to Upload Selfies to Social Media (Including 87% of Millennials)
+UGC Stats #2: 69% of Adults Claim to Upload Selfies to Social Media (Including 87% of Millennials)

 Regardless of how you personally feel about selfies, they undoubtedly represent one of the most popular forms of UGC.
 According to Statista, 69% of adults have hopped on the selfie bandwagon, including a massive 87% of millennials.